6 Causes of Left Abdominal Pain When Pressed.

 Diverticular disease is common, and its incidence increase with age.
 About 60% of people older than 60 have diverticula in their colon.

 Other symptoms include blood in stool, fever, and changes in bowel habits.
-It is worth mentioning that diverticular disease can cause pain in the left lower stomach is without inflammation (diverticulitis) (reference).
+Finally, it is worth mentioning that diverticular disease can cause pain in the left lower stomach without inflammation (diverticulitis) (reference).

 - When to Go to the Hospital for Diverticulitis?

 - Diverticulitis 101: Symptoms, Treatment, & what to eat.